IndianaBonesUrMom/ESX_Rallyjob/README.md

 How to install:

 If you don't know how to install this you probably shouldn't be hosting a server anyways.
-The Server list is already full of pasta servers anyways.
+The Server list is already full of pasta servers.
 And the funny thing is, people actually do prefer pasta servers.
 More pasta = more players.